 What Happened to Zag Fam Weekend?

 Up until 2017, Zag Fam Weekend was known as Fall Family Weekend.
-Last year, in 2018, Gonzaga changed the name to Zag Fam Weekend.
-For 2019, it is called Fall Family Weekend again.
+In 2018, Gonzaga changed the name to Zag Fam Weekend.
+In 2019, it reverted to Fall Family Weekend again, and it seems to officially be Fall Family Weekend at Gonzaga again.
 No, I’m not sure what’s going on with the names!

 My favorite activity for Fall Family Weekend was always S’mores by the Shore – and it was clearly everyone else’s too, since it would always get crowded!
 However, there’s a lot more to do in Spokane than there was when I was here in the early 2000s, so let’s get to all the “must do’s” for Fall Family Weekend.
 Let us know if there’s anything you think we should add to this list!